 Termination of employment is an inevitable part of personnel activity within any organization.

 Employees will receive their final pay in accordance with applicable state law.
-All unused vacation time and a percentage of sick time (up to the specified maximum and in accordance with the payout formula specified by the appropriate collective bargaining agreement and the Board of Governors Personnel Policy Manual) will be paid to the employee.
+All unused vacation time and a percentage of sick time (up to the specified maximum and in accordance with the payout formula specified by the appropriate collective bargaining agreement and the Board of Education Personnel Policy Manual) will be paid to the employee.
 The College does not reimburse for unused personal days.

 Employees will receive their final pay in accordance with applicable state law.
 All unused vacation time will be paid out at the current rate of pay; unused sick and personal time are not reimbursed.

 Some benefits, such as life insurance, may be continued directly through the benefit provider, at the employee's expense, and at the rate prescribed by the provider, if the employee so chooses.
 The employee will be notified in writing of the benefits that may be continued and of the terms, conditions, and limitations of such continuance.

 In accordance with federal law, and with the exception of termination for gross negligence, all employees under the age of 65 will receive notification regarding their options under COBRA from the State's Division of Personnel.